Gates of the Arctic National Park and Preserve: History

 Nomadic peoples have inhabited the Brooks Range for as many as 12,500 years, living mainly on caribou and other wildlife.
 The Mesa site at Iteriak Creek has yielded evidence of occupation between 11,500 and 10,300 years before the present.
 Later sites from around 6,000 years before present have yielded projectile points, stone knives and net sinkers.
 The Arctic small tool tradition (ASTt) of about 4,500 BP has also been documented.
 A late phase of the ASTt from between 2500 and 950 BP, the Ipuitak phase, has been documented in the park at the Bateman Site at Itkillik Lake.

-The earliest Inupiat people appeared about 1200 AD at the coast and spread to the Brooks Range, becoming the Nunamiut.
-The Nunamiut people, who had left much of their traditional homelands following a crash in the caribou populations in the early 1900s, resumed a relatively isolated subsistence way of life after returning to the mountains in the late 1930s.
+The earliest Iñupiat people appeared about 1200 AD at the coast and spread to the Brooks Range, becoming the Nunamiut, literally "people of the land".
+The Iñupiat, who had migrated to the Arctic coast following a crash in the caribou populations in the early 1900s, resumed caribou hunting after returning to the mountains in the late 1930s.
 In 1949 the last two semi-nomadic bands came together in the valley of the Anaktuvuk River, and over the next decade established the community of Anaktuvuk Pass.
-The Gwich'in people, a Northern Athabaskan group also lived in the area in the last 1000 years, moving south of the park in historic times.
+The Gwich'in people, a Northern Athabaskan group also lived in the area in the last 1000 years.
+The two peoples occasionally fought, culminating in an all-encompassing battle in the mid-19th century that lead to the retreat of the Gwich'in, moving south of the Brooks Range.

-The Alaskan interior was not explored until the late 19th century, shortly before discovery of gold in the Klondike brought prospectors to Alaska.
+The Alaskan interior was not documented until the late 19th century, shortly before discovery of gold in the Klondike brought prospectors to Alaska.
 Some encampments of explorers and survey parties have been identified in the park.
 A few small mining operations were established in the early 20th century, never amounting to much.

 The park's name dates to 1929, when wilderness activist Bob Marshall, exploring the North Fork of the Koyukuk River, encountered a pair of mountains (Frigid Crags and Boreal Mountain), one on each side of the river.
 He christened this portal the "Gates of the Arctic."
 Marshall spent time in Wiseman during the early 1930s, publishing an account of the place in his 1933 book Arctic Village.
-In the 1940s writer and researcher Olaus Murie proposed that Alaskan lands be preserved.
+Marshall, inspired by his time in the region, advocated for the preservation of the American wilderness and helped found the Wilderness Society.
+In the 1940s writer and researcher Olaus Murie also proposed that Alaskan lands be preserved.